 , and Peters was accused of overhyping the USSR's capabilities.

-Peters acknowledges in his afterword that his novel potrayed a 'best case' scenario for the Soviets which showcased their strengths (careful, skillfull planning) and NATO's weaknesses (reliance on improvisation, severe internal divisions).
-He's also said that he wrote the novel in part because all the famous World War III technothrillers of the time potrayed best-case scenarios for NATO in which Soviet forces were forced to improvise and fight in unusual situations (only to be thwarted by small bands of intrepid spies/heroes).
+Peters acknowledges in his afterword that his novel portrayed a 'best case' scenario for the Soviets which showcased their strengths (careful, skillful planning) and NATO's weaknesses (reliance on improvisation, severe internal divisions).
+He's also said that he wrote the novel in part because all the famous World War III technothrillers of the time portrayed best-case scenarios for NATO in which Soviet forces were forced to improvise and fight in unusual situations (only to be thwarted by small bands of intrepid spies/heroes).
 In this respect it is arguably 'harder' fiction than the latter, as it portrays a mundane/typical WWIII scenario rather than an exciting/fantastic one.

 While fans of NATO's military technology are quick to claim that Red Army

 'fails the history test' - because Soviet smarts really were

 on the verge of being outmatched by NATO (weapons-technology-)brawn in 1989 - it's an excellent human drama that devotedly details the workings of a modern army.

 This novel provides examples of:

 - A Father to His Men: Lieutenant Colonel Shilko.
 Before the war, he and his subunit had a local reputation for being able to raise chickens for food and profit.

 - Author Tract: It's subtle in the story, but it's played straight in the afterword he writes.
 Peters wanted to show the readers that NATO's strategy of Forward Defense would be extremely unlikely to stop a Soviet offensive, along with the inefficiency of NATO's command structure, lack of unified doctrine and unified troop control, the strategic and operational flaws in NATO force dispositions, and complacency relying on technology and superior individual training.